jinalklaulitz/PUI2018_msm796/HW10_msm796/README.md

 Worked with Rachel Sim, Klo'e Ng and Jianwei Li.

 ### Assignment 2
-In progress...
-Working with Rachel Sim, Klo'e Ng and Jianwei Li.
+Worked with Rachel Sim, Klo'e Ng and Jianwei Li.